axieax/krwm-tools/README.md

 ## Disclaimer
-This tool was made for educational purposes (for a university project).
+This tool was made for educational purposes (for a university security project).
 Please do not use it on others illegally or without their explicit consent, and note that I am not responsible for any damage.